 Adam Zagoria covers basketball at all levels.
 He is the author of two books and an award-winning journalist whose articles have appeared in ESPN The Magazine, SLAM, Sheridan Hoops, Sports Illustrated, Basketball Times and in newspapers nationwide.

-By ORLANDO CAMERON & ADAM ZAGORIAPATERSON, N.J. — Seton Hall fans are making it awfully difficult for Kyle Anderson to say no.
+PATERSON, N.J. — Seton Hall fans are making it awfully difficult for Kyle Anderson to say no.

 More than 120 Pirate fans turned up at Paterson Kennedy High School Wednesday night to watch Anderson as he put up 20 points, eight rebounds, and six assists in a 66-51 victory over Hudson Catholic in a Fall Ball league game.